zacum/money-transfer/README.md

 * Money modifications happen synchronously for the sake of testing.
 In production version the communication would become asynchronous given the high rate of transaction operations.
 The endpoint would product a Kafka message to the topic, which would have a number of consumers for processing the message.
 * All money related operations, including the currency conversion are performed by **moneta**.
 The currency conversion works only if the **ECB** provider or it's substitute is accessible over the network.
 * Endpoints for listing the entities exists for testing purposes only.
 The production version would include pagination, filtering, etc.
-* The production version would also include Swagger.

 ## Requirements